Mondal10/To-do-app/README.md

 Developed a basic To-Do web app using:
 - **Express:** Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 It is an open source framework developed and maintained by the Node.js foundation.

-- **MLab:** mLab is a fully managed cloud database service featuring automated provisioning and scaling of MongoDB databases, backup and recovery, 24/7 monitoring and alerting, web-based management tools, and expert support. mLab's Database-as-a-Service platform powers hundreds of thousands of databases across AWS, Azure, and Google and allows developers to focus their attention on product development instead of operations.
+~- **MLab:** mLab is a fully managed cloud database service featuring automated provisioning and scaling of MongoDB databases, backup and recovery, 24/7 monitoring and alerting, web-based management tools, and expert support. mLab's Database-as-a-Service platform powers hundreds of thousands of databases across AWS, Azure, and Google and allows developers to focus their attention on product development instead of operations.~ Migrated to MongoDB Atlas

+- **MongoDB Atlas:** MongoDB Atlas is the global cloud database service for modern applications.
+Deploy fully managed MongoDB across AWS, Azure, or GCP.
+Best-in-class automation and proven practices guarantee availability, scalability, and compliance with the most demanding data security and privacy standards.
 - **Node.js:** It is an open source, cross-platform runtime environment for developing server-side and networking applications.
 Node.js applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows, and Linux.
 [You can visit my Basic Node.JS Tutorial](https://github.com/Mondal10/Node-JS-Tutorial)
 - **Embedded JavaScript Templates(EJS):** EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.
 No religiousness about how to organize things.
 No reinvention of iteration and control-flow.
 It's just plain JavaScript.
 - **REST:** (REpresentational State Transfer) is an architectural style for developing web services.
 REST is popular due to its simplicity and the fact that it builds upon existing systems and features of the internet's HTTP in order to achieve its objectives, here (GET,POST and DELETE).